 There was a time when I had such a large stash that I had no room in my freezer.
 I was able to provide for my child and donate to other moms who were not as fortunate as I was.
-There were even an incident when I ran out of whole milk while cooking for my husband and used breast milk instead.
-Of course, I let him know about it, but not until after he ate his whole meal and went back for seconds of what he called “the best macaroni and cheese I ever ate”.
+There was even an incident when I ran out of whole milk while cooking for my husband and used breast milk instead.
+Of course, I let him know about it, but not until after he ate his whole meal and went back for seconds of what he called “the best macaroni and cheese I ever ate.”
 You’re darn right it was!

 When I went back to work, and during certain times of the month, I would notice a dip in my supply.
-I felt like Gollum on many occasions crying “my precious liquid gold”, but we made it through the rough times and I was ecstatic to continue my journey.
+I felt like Gollum on many occasions crying, “My precious liquid gold,” but we made it through the rough times and I was ecstatic to continue my journey.
 I was very close to the lactation consultant on hand at Florida Hospital, where I gave birth, and would see her once a week to ask the most ridiculous questions about anything and everything.
 She was more than patient with me and such an amazing support.
 We would meet in a group with other nursing mothers and discuss the trials and tribulations that come along with motherhood.
-(Hi Shelley!)
+(Hi Shelley!).

 Super Foods for Boosting Lactation